RiskiVR/BSLegacyLauncher/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Ever wanted or needed to have the ability to switch between two versions?
+Ever wanted or needed to have the ability to switch between any versions?
 Then this is the program for you!
 <br/>
 <br/>BSLegacyLauncher is a program designed to fetch any version of Beat Saber from Steam's depots, and launch it within the same program!
+<br/>You can install up to as many versions as you want and quickly switch between them!
+<br/>You can even create a Master CustomLevels folder linked across all versions!
-<br/>You do not need to move it to your Steam directory, as your current installation will remain untouched!
+<br/>Your current Steam install will remain untouched!

 ### Built With